Tomáš Berdych: 2011: Sixth title, World Tour Finals semi-final

-Berdych began the year at the 2011 Aircel Chennai Open, where he reached the semifinals, before losing to eventual champion Stanislas Wawrinka 4–6, 1–6.
-At the 2011 Australian Open, Berdych advanced to the quarterfinals, where he was defeated by eventual champion Novak Djokovic 1–6, 6–7, 1–6.
-He then recorded two straight quarterfinals and a semifinal in the 2011 ABN AMRO World Tennis Tournament, pulling out against Jo-Wilfried Tsonga citing injury, at the 2011 Open 13 falling to Marin Čilić 3–6, 4–6, and at the 2011 Dubai Tennis Championships, retiring with a thigh injury against the eventual champion, Novak Djokovic, whilst trailing 7–6, 2–6, 2–4.
+Berdych began the year at the 2011 Aircel Chennai Open, where he reached the semifinals, before losing to Stanislas Wawrinka.
+At the 2011 Australian Open, Berdych advanced to the quarterfinals, where he was defeated by eventual champion Novak Djokovic in straight sets.
+He then recorded two straight quarterfinals and a semifinal in the 2011 ABN AMRO World Tennis Tournament, pulling out against Jo-Wilfried Tsonga citing injury, at the 2011 Open 13 falling to Marin Čilić and at the 2011 Dubai Tennis Championships, retiring with a thigh injury against Novak Djokovic.

-At the 2011 Davis Cup World Group, the Czech Republic were defeated by Kazakhstan 2–3 meaning that the Czechs would have to go through the Play-offs.
-Berdych won his first singles rubber against Mikhail Kukushkin and in the doubles, Berdych and his partner, Lukáš Dlouhý, defeated Evgeny Korolev and Yuri Schukin, both in straight sets.
-In his second rubber, Berdych was beaten by Andrey Golubev 5–7, 7–5, 4–6, 2–6.
+At the 2011 Davis Cup World Group, the Czech Republic were defeated by Kazakhstan 2–3 meaning that the Czechs would have to go through the play-offs.
+Berdych won his first singles rubber against Mikhail Kukushkin and in the doubles, Berdych and his partner, Lukáš Dlouhý, defeated Evgeny Korolev and Yuri Schukin.
+In his second rubber, Berdych was beaten by Andrey Golubev.

-In the 2011 Sony Ericsson Open, Berdych reached the round of 16, after defeating Rubén Ramírez Hidalgo, Carlos Berlocq, and Florian Mayer, before falling to eventual finalist Rafael Nadal 2–6, 6–3, 3–6.
+In the 2011 Sony Ericsson Open, Berdych reached the round of 16, after defeating Rubén Ramírez Hidalgo, Carlos Berlocq, and Florian Mayer, before falling to eventual finalist Rafael Nadal.

 He began his clay season at the 2011 Monte-Carlo Rolex Masters, losing in the round of 16 to Ivan Ljubičić in straight sets.
-At the 2011 Mutua Madrid Open, Berdych reached the quarterfinals, before losing to Thomaz Bellucci 6–7, 3–6.
-At the 2011 Internazionali BNL d'Italia, he reached the quarterfinals, before falling to Richard Gasquet 6–4, 2–6, 4–6.
+At the 2011 Mutua Madrid Open, Berdych reached the quarterfinals, before losing to Thomaz Bellucci.
+At the 2011 Internazionali BNL d'Italia, he reached the quarterfinals, before falling to Richard Gasquet.
 At the 2011 Open de Nice Côte d'Azur, Berdych reached his first semifinal of the clay season, before losing to eventual champion Nicolás Almagro in straight sets.
 At the 2011 French Open, Berdych was seeded sixth.
-In the first round, Berdych suffered a shocking loss to Stéphane Robert 6–3, 6–3, 2–6, 2–6, 7–9.
+In the first round, Berdych suffered a shocking loss to Stéphane Robert in five sets.

 In preparation for Wimbledon, Berdych played in the 2011 Gerry Weber Open held in Halle, Germany.
-In the first round, Berdych defeated Ruben Bemelmans 5–7, 7–6, 6–4, after saving three match points.
+In the first round, Berdych defeated Ruben Bemelmans after saving three match points.
 He then defeated Jan Hernych and Viktor Troicki in the second round and quarterfinals respectively, both in straight sets.
-In the semifinals, he lost to Philipp Petzschner 6–7, 6–2, 3–6.
+In the semifinals, he lost to Philipp Petzschner in three sets.
 At the 2011 Wimbledon Championships, Berdych won his first, second, and third-round matches in straight sets against Filippo Volandri, Julien Benneteau, and Alex Bogomolov Jr. respectively.
 In the fourth round, Berdych suffered a straight-set loss to Mardy Fish.